Clark-E/PuzzleScript-Video-Codec/readme.md

 Okay, so what is this thing?
 Well, I'll tell you what it is and how it works, but first I'm assuming you know some things:

--what PuzzleScript is
+*what PuzzleScript is
--some very basic knowledge about how it works
+*some very basic knowledge about how it works
--basic pinciples of video encoding (not like I know a whole lot about video encoding, either)
+*basic pinciples of video encoding (not like I know a whole lot about video encoding, either)

 So, here's what this is: